prashsub/prashsub.github.io/_pages/index.md

 permalink: /
 ---

-I am an engineer with 12 years of background in Engineering, Operations, Digital Transformation and Change Management within the Oil and Gas industry.
+I am an engineer with 14 years of background in Data Analytics, Engineering, Operations, Digital Transformation and Change Management.
 I have a Masters in Computer Science from Georgia Tech, as well as a Masters in Mechanical Engineering from University of Florida.
 Below are quick highlights of my work experience over the years.